ankitects/faqs/src/the-2021-scheduler.md

 ### Filtered decks

 Filtered decks with rescheduling disabled show 4 answer buttons.
 You can configure a time delay for each button.
-Setting this delay to 0 makes a button remove the card from the deck.
+Setting this delay to 0 for an answer button means that button will return the card to its home deck.

-In earlier versions, a single delay was provided for Again.
-Hard used 1.5x the provided delay, whereas Good used 2x of the delay.
+In earlier releases, a delay could be configured for "Again".
+"Hard" used 1.5x that delay, whereas "Good" used 2x that delay, and "Easy" returned the card to its home deck.
-Easy removed the card.

 ## Add-ons and custom scheduling